-After taking opioid pain medication for a while, you might find that you need more and more of the drug to achieve the same effect in reducing your pain.
+After taking opioid pain medication for a while, you might find that you need more and more of the drug to achieve the same effect in easing pain.
 This is called tolerance.
 It's not the same as addiction, which involves a compulsive use of a drug.

-When you use opioid medication over an extended period of time, you can develop dependence.
-This can occur when your body becomes so used to the drug that if you abruptly stop taking it, you get withdrawal symptoms such as:
+When you use opioid medication over an extended period of time, you can have dependence.
+This can happen when your body becomes so used to the drug that if you abruptly stop taking it, you get withdrawal symptoms such as:

-If you are having a problem with addiction, you might need to see an addiction specialist.
+If you are having a problem with addiction, you need to see your doctor or an addiction specialist.

 Should You Take Opioid Pain Medications?